prathamrao021/PDF2Data/README.md

 ```
 Replace `Incident_URL` with the actual URL of the incident summary PDF.
 [Demo Video](https://github.com/user-attachments/assets/d5fa41f4-091a-44af-b5b2-2873759435ab)
+Incidents can be fetched from the [Norman Police Report Webpage](https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports)
 ## How to Run Tests
 To run test, execute the main.py code first in order to generate the file in dedicated location.
 To run the test suite with `pytest`, execute the following command: